Application Development Manager

 Knowledge Capture & Community

-Part of my job is to make sure we capture customer problems accurately and correctly, as what our customers do is the very best feedback we can get.
-I regularly feed back to the different product teams involved in the development of the Azure platform and let customers know about our progress on the development of hotfixes and the rollout of updates.
+Part of the job is to make sure we capture customer problems accurately and correctly, as what our customers do is the very best feedback we can get.
+Feeding back to the different product teams involved in the development of the Azure platform is important and expected.

 The Microsoft MACH Scheme